We may earn commission from affiliate links →

 Kids can also have fun at Potideon, another Mycenaean ancient site dating back to the fourteenth century B.CBC.
 Here, they can marvel at the rocky acropolis standing high over the sea.

 Instead, in the village of Othos, it is possible to explore the Folklore Museum, which exhibits objects belonging to the traditions of Karpathos.
 These objects include traditional costumes, musical instruments, old photos, kitchen utensils, and much more!

 Budget Places To Stay In Karpathos

 The rooms offer great views of the surrounding mountains or the sea, a comfortable kitchenette with a fridge and kitchenware, and a very convenient laundry service.
 Every morning, guests are served a buffet breakfast.
-In the area, there are mini markets, restaurants, and bars.
-More information here.
+In the area, there are mini-markets, restaurants, and bars.
+More information is here.

-Alex Hotel is a budget as well as a comfortable hotel in the center of Pigadia.
-Guests love the lush green surroundings, the outdoor swimming pool, a garden, and the facilities featured, including a bar, a barbecue area, and a reading room.
+Alex Hotel is a budget and comfortable hotel in the center of Pigadia.
+Guests love the lush green surroundings, the outdoor swimming pool, the garden, and the facilities featured, including a bar, a barbecue area, and a reading room.

-The hotel has been recently renewed, and rooms offer private balconies and other perks and amenities such as wireless internet access for guests who have a laptop computer.
-More information here.
+The hotel has been recently renewed, and rooms offer private balconies and other perks and amenities, such as wireless internet access for guests who have a laptop computer.
+More information is here.

 Mid-Range Hotels In Karpathos

 Hotel Astron Princess is in Pigadia, the capital of Karpathos.
 It is exceptionally well located if you want to enjoy the nightlife, explore nearby villages, rent a car, and more.

 This hotel is 350 meters from Pigadia Beach, on a somewhat elevated position, boasting panoramic views over the Aegean.
 The hotel also features a swimming pool, a wellness center, and elegant suites with a spa bath.